UzL-ITS/pethmr.github.io/workpackages.md

-Patches and mitigations are technical or organizational measures to prevent exploitation of a vulnerability that can be generated using data from SHoP and APeT or manually selected.
+Patches and mitigations are technical or organizational measures to prevent exploitation of a vulnerability that can be generated using data from SHoP and APeT or that can be manually selected.

 To select the right mitigation strategy, the system analyzes the recorded attacks and the results of APeT through a classification strategy.
 Different